 - a.
 Fit new ground-level awnings within storefront bays on buildings with storefront bay openings.
 If existing storefront bays include inset entries, however, awnings may not be appropriate or necessary for weather protection. - b.
 If there were once historic awnings, and there are photos or other historic evidence of their style and detail, use the historic evidence to inform the size, placement, and support details of the new awnings. - c.
 Rather than arched, bubble-shaped or bull nose awning forms, choose simple "shed" awning forms with slope less than 45 degrees.
-The use of supporting chains or rods, as well as flat canopies or special entry canopy shapes may be appropriate in some cases, especially at a special building entry. - d.
+The use of supporting chains or rods, as well as flat canopies or special entry canopy shapes are appropriate in some cases, especially at a special building entry.

+- d.
 For upper story windows, fit awnings within single window openings rather than overlapping awnings over multiple window openings. - e.
-Ensure that new awnings will not detract from or conceal the building's architectural details or features, such as transom windows, ornamental brickwork, ghost signs, iron work, leaded glass, etc. Design new awnings and canopies to be in character with the original building and surrounding historic context. - f.
+Ensure that new awnings will not detract from or conceal the building's architectural details or features, such as transom windows, ornamental brickwork, ghost signs, iron work, leaded glass, etc. Design new awnings and canopies to be in character with the original building and surrounding historic context.

+This circa 1930s image shows an ornamental canopy at the corner entry of the store, still present on the building.
+(Source: City of La Grande Archives)

+- f.
 The use of woven fabric materials for awnings, preferably in a single color, will be appropriate for most buildings in the historic district.
-Avoid the use of vinyl, plastic, or other shiny materials for
+The use of vinyl, plastic, or other shiny materials for canopies or awnings is prohibited.

-This image from the 1967 La Grande HS yearbook shows an ornamental canopy at the corner entry of the store, still present on the building.

-- canopies or awnings.
 Entry canopies of metal, glass, or finished wood may be appropriate in some cases, especially at a special entry condition where a canopy existed originally. - g.
 Graphics or added text along the bottom free edge of the awning may be used if at a pedestrian-oriented scale.
-Avoid graphics or text on the slope of the awning.
+The use of graphics or text on the slope of the awning is prohibited.

-Gray Building (105-135 Liberty Street NE, Salem, OR) Rehabilitation of historic awning configuration from circa 1912.
-(Source: Willamette Heritage Center, Google Streetview 2012, City of Salem)
+Gray Building (105-135 Liberty Street NE, Salem, OR) Lowest image shows the rehabilitation of historic awning configuration from circa 1912.
+(Sources top to bottom: Willamette Heritage Center, Google Streetview 2012, City of Salem)